Xakkusu/bioshock-quiz/README.md

 - Microsoft Edge

 ### Device Testing
+- This website was viewed and tested on various devices such as smartphones (Iphone X, Huawei P40 Pro+), laptops and desktops to guarantee that it is responsive for several screen sizes.
+Full successful testing was performed on all of the devices.

 - The following websites, besides google dev tools, were used to check responsiveness:
     - [Am I Responsive - Index Page](https://ui.dev/amiresponsive?url=https://xakkusu.github.io/bioshock-quiz/index.html)